ZahidGalea/cdc-with-debezium-in-minikube/README.md

 ## 3 - Filler APP Build

 ```
+kubectl config set-context --current --namespace=application-ns

 # Lets dockerize our java jar filler app and save it
 docker build -t=logistic-app:latest filler-app/

+# This apps requires an oracle DB Up and runing,
+# and the por 8080 available in order to work, because it uses Tomcat.

+# The following ENV Variables must be set in the deployment:
+# ORACLE_DB_HOST: localhost or an IP
+# ORACLE_DB_PORT: 1521 mostly for all oracle db
+# ORACLE_DB_NAME: DB where the app will create the tables and fill with data
+# ORACLE_DB_USERNAME: ---
+# ORACLE_DB_PASSWORD: ---

+# But... lets do the auth it using a Secret ;)
+kubectl apply -f secrets/oracle-db-secret.yml

+# Lets run the application
+kubectl apply -f filler-app/filler-application.yml

 ```